BrewLink/brewlink.github.io/README.md

 # Welcome to my github pages

-I'm an embedded software engineer that enjoy working on embedded sytems.
+I'm an embedded software engineer with passion for cool technologies.
 I hope to share some of my projects here.
 For now it's under construction....

 ## Projects